 Unived’s D3+K2 is formulated with vitamin D3 (as Cholecalciferol) sourced from the only vegan vitamin D3 source, Lichen and vitamin K2 (as Menaquinone-7 (MK7)) derived from fermented chickpeas.
 Menaquinone-7 (MK7) is a highly bioavailable form of vitamin K2.
-Each serving delivers 2500 I.U. of vitamin D3, 100mcg of vitamin K2-7 and 155mg of organic USDA certified spirulina.
-Spirulina is a potent superfood that is abundant in iron, B vitamins, and antioxidants.
-Vitamin D3 & K2-7 and organic spirulina complement each other to provide cardiovascular health & immunity support, facilitate calcium absorption and utilisation, and promote healthy ageing.
+Each serving delivers 2500 I.U. of vitamin D3, 100mcg of vitamin K2-7 and 155mg of organic alfalfa powder.
+Alfalfa is a potent superfood that is abundant in antioxidants.
+Vitamin D3 & K2-7 and organic alfalfa powder complement each other to provide cardiovascular health & immunity support, facilitate calcium absorption and utilization, and promote healthy ageing.
 Unived’s D3+K2 is natural, vegan, and non-GMO.

 What is Vitamin K